ai-mindset/ai-mindset.github.io/README.md

-# AI Mindset - Lightweight Blog
+# My lightweight Blog

-A minimalist, lightweight blog implementation without the heavyweight Jekyll framework.
-This blog is designed to be:
+A minimalist, lightweight blog implementation, designed to be:

 - Simple to maintain
 - Fast to load